Podcasts

 Technology Editor

-Links to all the news items are also below, and you can follow Patrick or Adam on Twitter if that floats your boat.
+Links to everything that we discussed are below.
+(That’s why there are extras.)
+You can follow Patrick or Adam on Twitter if that’s your thing.

 Presented by